 where ignorance or false doctrines have confused the issues, it will be seen that water baptism was not

-faith and genuine change in England, and did much to glorify Christ and destroy the works of the devil, did
+living faith and genuine change in England, and did much to glorify Christ and destroy the works of the

-not practise water baptism, for reasons I do not know.
-However, repentance and faith in God have always
+devil, did not practise water baptism, for reasons I do not know.
+However, repentance and faith in God have

-been the two fundamental and essential conditions for the receiving of salvation.
-These must precede
+always been the two fundamental and essential conditions for the receiving of salvation.
+These must

-baptism, and then, when they do, and the Scriptural doctrine of baptism is clearly presented, the person will
+precede baptism, and then, when they do, and the Scriptural doctrine of baptism is clearly presented, the

 Those who teach this idea of salvation through baptism try to draw support from the statement of Jesus,

 "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of